 Where one party has acted recklessly, negligently or wantonly with matrimonial assets, the overall effect of which has reduced or minimised their value, for example, excessive gambling, spending excessive sums on drugs, alcohol or the downloading of internet pornography, the Court may in its discretion make an adjustment in favour of the other, ‘innocent’ party.
 There are a number of cases where the Court has applied this principal to a circumstance of excessive gambling, and made an adjustment accordingly.

-If gambling has affected your relationship with your ex-spouse and you are concerned about how this will play into the division of your matrimonial property pool, see a family lawyer.
+If gambling has affected your relationship with your ex-spouse and you are concerned about how this will play into the division of your matrimonial property pool, get in touch with a family law lawyer.
 In addition to assessing the conduct for Family Law purposes, they may be able to assist you to take active steps to ensure what’s left of your assets remains protected.